simh/windows-build/README.md

 # windows-build for SIMH

-This repository contains the external dependencies needed to build full asynchronous and networking support for the simh simulators on Windows.
+This repository contains the external dependencies needed to build full asynchronous, networking and video support for the simh simulators on Windows.

-It contains two separate dependent packages:
+It contains three separate dependent packages:
     The WinPcap developer Pack
     Posix threads for Windows
+    Simple DirectMedia Layer

 The Visual Studio Projects in the simh source tree presume that The directory containing this file should be located parallel to the